How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 So the question is, what is the definition of an email sales funnel?

-An email sales funnel is a series of emails with the goals of:
+An email marketing funnel is a series of emails with the goals of:

 • Nurturing a relationship with an email subscriber.